The Analyzer service is responsible for analyzing collected data. It has

 the desired every 10 minutes.

-Please refer to Mirage - Order Matters section for a similar example of how order matters in the Mirage context.
+Please refer to Mirage - Order Matters section for a similar example of how order matters in the Mirage context and how to define a metric namespace as a Mirage metric.

 Should you wish to disable the Redis data graph and simply have the Graphite